cubinet-code/esphome-packages/README.md

 Your require a hardware setup for a Modbus Controller Interface like described on the [ESPHOME Website](https://esphome.io/components/modbus_controller.html)

+To use all entities in these configurations, I strongly recommend an ESP32 platform.

 Adjust setting in the header of epever_mppt_controller.yaml:

 ```